nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Install [Heroku CLI]( https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

 Login to Heroku from the root directory of your project: `$ heroku login`
-### `package.json` for node.js
+### *package.json* for node.js
-The campoutz app to be deployed on Heroku is a node.js application, so we need to create a package.json file in the root directory for our application.
-This *package.json* file is separate from the package.json file that was created for the client react app.
+The campoutz app to be deployed on Heroku is a node.js application, so we need to create a *package.json* file in the root directory for our application.
+This *package.json* file is different from the package.json file that was created for the client react app.

-Create `package.json` file in the root directory with this command: `$ npm init`
+Create `package.json` file in the root directory with this command: `$ npm init` and follow the set up prompts.

 Then update the file to include the script values: